Cybersecurity In-Depth: Feature articles on security strategy, latest trends, and people to know.

 The European Union adopted a new law setting EU-wide cybersecurity requirements for connected devices to ensure their safety.

-The new regulations establish an EU-wide framework that encompasses design, development, production and the sale of hardware and software products that connect either directly or indirectly to another device or network.
+The regulations establish an EU-wide framework that encompasses design, development, production, and the sale of hardware and software products that connect either directly or indirectly to another device or network.

 CRA is designed to allow consumers to make informed decisions when shopping for connected digital products by making it easier for them to identify hardware and software with proper cybersecurity features.
-New products will be labeled with “CE” to signify they meet the requirements.
-Products that are already regulated by existing EU rules like medical devices, aeronautical products and cars are exempt from the new regulations.
+New products will be labeled with "CE" to signify that they meet the requirements.
+Products that are already regulated by existing EU rules, like medical devices, aeronautical products, and cars, are exempt from the new regulations.

-In the coming weeks the legislative act will be signed by the presidents of the Council and of the European Parliament and be published in the EU’s official journal.
-The regulation will enter into force 20 days after publication and apply 3 years later, in 2027, although some provisions will apply at earlier stages.
+In the coming weeks the legislative act will be signed by the presidents of the council and European Parliament and be published in the EU's official journal.
+The regulation will enter into force 20 days after publication and apply three years later, in 2027, although some provisions will apply at earlier stages.

 About the Author